Forced sterilization in Peru: Ethnic cleansing and genocide

 Forced sterilization in Peru, carried out under the National Population Program, has been analyzed by numerous scholars and organizations as a form of systemic violence against Indigenous and rural women.
 The sterilization practices, which occurred predominantly during 1996, were labeled as genocide and, in some instances, compared to ethnic cleansing.
 Scholars such as Michele Back and Virginia Zavala emphasize that the program's focus on marginalized groups, particularly Indigenous communities, aligns with the characteristics of ethnic cleansing due to its targeted nature.

-Jocelyn E. Getgen from Cornell University argues that the systemic implementation of these sterilizations, combined with the documented intent of officials associated with Plan Verde—a military strategy devised during the Peruvian Civil War (1980–2000)—meets the criteria for genocide.
+Jocelyn E. Getgen from Cornell University argues that the systemic implementation of these sterilizations, combined with the documented intent of officials associated with Plan Verde—a military strategy devised during the internal conflict—meets the criteria for genocide.
 The Amazonian Center of Anthropology and Practical Application has characterized the sterilization campaign as an act of genocide unparalleled since the colonization of Peru.

 The policy's long-term effects included a significant demographic impact, particularly a reduction in the younger generation.
 This generational decline contributed to the economic stagnation of rural areas, which became increasingly impoverished without a sufficient labor force to support agricultural and economic development.

 Alejandra Ballón Gutiérrez, a Peruvian researcher, asserts that forced sterilization served as "a weapon of war and an instrument of torture" aimed at Indigenous women.
 The military, operating under counterinsurgency objectives during the civil conflict, viewed rural populations as potential supporters of insurgent groups.
 Consequently, the sterilizations were part of a broader strategy to suppress perceived insurgent threats by reducing the birth rates of communities deemed subversive or destabilizing.